sergiokopplin/indigo/_posts/2019-02-28-disentangling_a_latent_space.md

 Mostly, we've decoded latent vectors along each dimension and eye-balled the outputs to figure out if they map to a generative factor.
 This kind of eye-balling makes for compelling figures, but it's hard to rigorously compare "how disentangled" two latent spaces are using just this scheme.

-Multiple quantitative metrics have also been proposed [^5], but they can only be used in synthetic data sets where the generative factors are known (like dSprites, where we simulate images and know what parameters are used to generate each image).
+Multiple quantitative metrics have also been proposed [^5], but they can only be used in synthetic data sets where the generative factors are known -- like dSprites, where we simulate images and know what parameters are used to generate each image.
 Developing methods to measure disentanglement in a quantitative manner seems like an important research direction going forward.

 In the case of biological data, we might imagine evaluating disentanglement on generative factors we know, like experimental conditions.